 Possible Defenses for Racketeering

 The main defense to illegally controlling or conducting a racketeering enterprise (RICO) is “Lack of Knowledge”.
 This occurs when a person is simply an employee of a business, or a non-involved partner who is basically tricked into managing a business whose proceeds are the result of an illegal activity.
 It is critical that interviews are conducted of all parties involved in order to show the Defendant’s good character, and their business partner’s bad character.
 These defenses are very complex and involve extensive records research by attorneys and expert witnesses.
-At The Dyer Law Firm, we find that it is often beneficial to use a forensic accountant to go through documents in order to best defend our clients.
+At Dyer & Libby, we find that it is often beneficial to use a forensic accountant to go through documents in order to best defend our clients.
 Many times it is also recommended that a private investigator be utilized to thoroughly research into the backgrounds of the business partners.

 Money laundering is the process of transforming the proceeds of crime into legitimate money or other assets.